b3-fun/anyspend-x402-demo/README.md

-# AnySpend Fullstack Example
+# AnySpend x402 Fullstack Demo

-A complete fullstack application demonstrating how to use the x402 payment protocol with a **remote facilitator** for blockchain payment verification and settlement.
+A complete fullstack application demonstrating **AnySpend x402** - a payment protocol that lets customers pay with any token (ETH, DAI, any ERC-20) while sellers receive USDC.
+This demo uses a **remote facilitator** for blockchain payment verification, token swaps, and settlement.

 ## Architecture

 ```
 ┌─────────────────┐         ┌─────────────────┐         ┌─────────────────┐
-│  React Client   │────────▶│  Express Server │────────▶│ Remote          │
+│  React Client   │────────▶│  Express Server │────────▶│  AnySpend       │
 │  (Browser)      │         │  (Your Backend) │         │  Facilitator    │
-│                 │         │                 │         │ (x402.org)      │
+│                 │         │                 │         │ (anyspend.com)  │
 │ • Creates       │         │ • Receives      │         │                 │
-│   payment       │         │   X-PAYMENT     │         │ • Verifies      │
+│   payment with  │         │   X-PAYMENT     │         │ • Verifies      │
-│   header        │         │   header        │         │   signatures    │
+│   ANY token     │         │   header        │         │   signatures    │
-│ • Signs with    │         │ • Calls remote  │         │ • Checks        │
+│ • Signs with    │         │ • Calls remote  │         │ • Swaps tokens  │
-│   private key   │         │   facilitator   │         │   balances      │
+│   private key   │         │   facilitator   │         │   to USDC       │
-│ • Never sends   │         │ • No blockchain │         │ • Settles       │
+│ • Never sends   │         │ • No blockchain │         │ • Settles to    │
-│   key to server │         │   node needed   │         │   transactions  │
+│   key to server │         │   node needed   │         │   seller        │
 └─────────────────┘         └─────────────────┘         └─────────────────┘
 ```

 ## Key Features

+- **Pay with Any Token**: Customers can pay with ETH, DAI, or any ERC-20 token across 19+ networks
+- **Receive Only USDC**: Sellers always receive payments in USDC regardless of customer's payment token
+- **Automatic Token Swaps**: AnySpend facilitator handles all token conversions seamlessly
 - **No Blockchain Infrastructure**: Server uses remote facilitator instead of running blockchain nodes
 - **Gasless Payments**: Uses ERC-2612 permits for gas-free token approvals
 - **Fast Verification**: Payment verification happens off-chain via remote facilitator
-- **On-Chain Settlement**: Facilitator handles actual blockchain transactions
+- **On-Chain Settlement**: Facilitator handles actual blockchain transactions and token swaps
 - **Secure**: Private keys never leave the browser

-## What is a Remote Facilitator?
+## What is AnySpend?

+AnySpend is a B3-maintained fork of Coinbase's x402 payment protocol that enables universal cryptocurrency payments over HTTP.
+The key innovation: **customers pay with any token, sellers receive USDC**.

+### How the AnySpend Facilitator Works

-A remote facilitator is a service that handles blockchain operations on behalf of your application:
+The AnySpend facilitator handles all blockchain complexity on behalf of your application:

+- **Multi-Token Support**: Accepts payments in ETH, DAI, or any ERC-20 token across 19+ networks
+- **Automatic Conversion**: Swaps customer's payment token to USDC seamlessly
 - **Verification**: Fast off-chain validation of payment signatures and balances
 - **Settlement**: On-chain execution of approved transactions
 - **No Infrastructure**: You don't need to run blockchain nodes or manage keys
-- **Public & Free**: The default facilitator at `https://facilitator.x402.org` is open and free to use
+- **Production Ready**: Use the mainnet facilitator at `https://mainnet.anyspend.com/x402`

 ## Project Structure